kdoore/CS2335-Gitbook/inventory.md

 ```

-###

-We can imagine that for most inventory items we can define a name, a corresponding image, possibly a type, where there may be different types of inventory items, we can imagine needing to distinguish between items that can have different types of values: discrete, boolean, continuously valued etc.
+We can imagine that for most inventory items we can define a name, maybe a corresponding image, possibly a type, where there may be different types of inventory items, we can imagine needing to distinguish between items that can have different types of values: discrete, boolean, continuously valued etc.